Updated January 2023

 Yes, death is a regular part of working as a personal support worker.
 But that doesn't mean losing a client ever feels "routine."
 PSWs often form very close bonds with the people they support—a natural result of working so closely, and in such personal ways, with clients.

 Finding ways to process loss, and allowing yourself time to grieve, are important skills for every PSW who wants to build a successful, long-lasting career in health care.

-Consider the Personal Support Worker Training offered by Herzing College in Ottawa.
-This diploma takes just 8 months to complete, and includes an 11-week internship.
+Consider the Personal Support Worker training offered by Herzing College in Ottawa and Toronto.
+This diploma takes less than 12 months to complete and includes an internship.